Esri/file-geodatabase-api/FileGDB_API_1.5.3/README.md

 ### Fixed
 An error is returned when you try to create a feature class in a file geodatabase created in Pro 2.3 or later.

+Feature classes can be joined, but the fields list must contain at most one field of type geometry.

 ## Instructions
 Download the operating system/compiler varient(s) of the API that you need and unzip it into a folder.